 About the grave of the downed pilot

-In the First World War, new technical means were massively used (machine guns, poisonous gases, tanks, submarines, artillery tornado tactics, flamethrowers, combat aviation), which increased the amount of human killing to an unprecedented level.
-It is said that the last knightly battles were fought in the air because of mutual respect and unwritten rules between the pilots.
-At the beginning of the war, when the planes were not yet equipped with weapons and flew on surveillance missions, the pilots of the opposing sides even greeted each other in the air.
-On the other hand, the enemy pilots who were shot down or captured later used to inform the other side by flying to the enemy airfield and dropping a piece of paper in a sandbag or even the report of the captured pilots.
+In the First World War, new technical means were used on a massive scale (machine guns, poison gas, tanks, submarines, artillery barrage tactics, flamethrowers, combat aircraft), which reached an unprecedented level of human casualties.
+It is said that the last knightly battles were fought in the air, because mutual respect and unwritten rules reigned among the pilots.
+At the beginning of the war, when the planes were not yet equipped with weapons and flew on observation missions, the pilots of the opposing sides even greeted each other in the air.
+Later, however, the opposing side would inform the opposing side about the downed or captured enemy pilots by flying to the enemy airfield and dropping a note in a sandbag or even a report from the captured pilots.

 Early spring brought interesting changes to the life of the airfield.
-If enemy planes land on our side, then can it be called change?
-In one case, a pilot of Teter's division shot down a German plane.
+If enemy pilots land on our side, then can we call it a change?
+In one case, a pilot from the Teter division shot down a German plane.
 It was forced to land in the vicinity of Daugavpils.
-The two pilots were unspeakably worried about what had happened and begged the staff officers very much to be allowed to write a few lines to their commander - otherwise it would be thought that the two had gone down on purpose.
+Both pilots were incredibly worried about what had happened and begged the staff officers to allow them to write a few lines to their commander - otherwise he would think that both of them had landed on purpose.

-After longer contacts with several institutions, such permission was also granted.
-I was invited to the headquarters to translate the letter of the two German pilots.
-Then my commander put the letter in a long, white bag, took it to Ilūksti and dropped it there.
+After a long communication with several authorities, such permission was granted.
+I was invited to the headquarters to translate the letter from the two German pilots.
+Then my commander put the letter in a long, white bag, took it to Ilūkste and dropped it there.

-"I contacted my commander and decided to help the two fritches, because the German pilots also behaved chivalrously.
-They dropped letters on every occasion at our airfields if one of ours landed there or was killed. (..)
-The very next day, we flew to one of the nearest German airfields and, receiving a shrapnel explosion, dropped a sandbag with a letter."
+"I contacted my commander and decided to help the two Fritzes, because the German pilots also behaved chivalrously.
+They always dropped letters at our airfields if one of ours landed there or was killed. (..)
+The very next day we flew to one of the nearest German airfields and, having received a shrapnel explosion, threw a sandbag with a letter."

 Picture1.png